4cecoder/chatgpt-cord/README.md

 1. Create account on [OpenAI's ChatGPT](https://chat.openai.com/)
 2. Save your email and password

+### authentication config file location

+`mkdir -p ~/.config/revChatGPT/ && touch ~/.config/revChatGPT/config.json`

+### Next add one of the following methods to link your OPENAI Account to the `~/.config/revChatGPT/config.json`

 ### Authentication method: (Choose 1)
 #### - Email/Password
 Not supported for Google/Microsoft accounts